The Power Quality and EMC

 Planned learning activities and teaching methods

 Teaching methods depend on the type of course unit as specified in the article 7 of BUT Rules for Studies and Examinations.
-Techning methods include tutorials, individual homeworks and practical laboratories.
+Techning methods include lectures, numerical exercises, homeworks and computer and practical laboratories.
 Course is taking advantage of e-learning (Moodle) system.

 Assesment methods and criteria linked to learning outcomes